Stability: [beta] Most of the functionality is there but it is still missing some testing and/or verification.

 Tests with a false (or true) prefix are not run.

-There are some specific properties that only apply to testing which are provided in module unittest_props.pl.
-For example try_sols(N) specifies that the first N solutions of the predicate predicate/n are tested. times(N) specifies that the given test should be executed N times, etc.
+There are some specific properties that only apply to testing which are provided in module unittest_props.pl (see Special properties for testing).
+For example, the limit to the number of solutions to be generated for the tested predicate can be set with the property try_sols(N), a timeout to a test can be set with the property timeout(N), times(N) specifies that the given test should be executed N times, etc.

 If you need to write tests for predicates that are spread over several modules, but work together, it may be useful to create a separate module, and reexport the predicates required to build the tests.
-This allows performing integration testing, using the same syntax of the test assertions.
+This allows performing integration testing, using the syntax and functionality of the test assertions.

 Show any exported predicates that do not have test assertions.
 This is an aid towards ensuring that all exported predicates have tests.